OpenAddressesUK/sorting_office/README.md

     curl --data "address=10 Downing Street, London, SW1A 2AA&contribute=true" http://sorting-office.openaddressesuk.org/address

 Please make sure you check with your users first!
+And be sure not to violate others' intellectual property or privacy rights with your submission.

 You'd get the following response in JSON format: